Chonne/Deel-BE-Template/README.md

 ## Getting Set Up

 The exercise requires [Node.js](https://nodejs.org/en/) to be installed.
-We recommend using the LTS version.
+We recommend using version 10 or 12.